 In 2013, StubHub made "all-in" pricing standard across all ticket sales.

-In November 2014, Chris Tsakalakis resigned as president of StubHub, and Scott Cutler succeeded him.
+In November 2014, Chris Tsakalakis resigned as company president of StubHub and was succeeded by Scott Cutler.

 In November 2015, StubHub's antitrust lawsuit against Ticketmaster and the Golden State Warriors was dismissed.